This is

 1

-Understand CGT, assess coverage under COC (Certificate of Coverage), and address requirements such as medical policies or prior authorization.
+Understand therapies, assess coverage under COC (Certificate of Coverage), and address requirements such as medical policies or prior authorization.

 2